 There is currently no confirmed evidence to suggest that the presence of antibodies provides immunity to the virus so it is important to continue to practice social distancing and hygiene measures.

 Once booked, you will receive a PCR testing kit in the post sent by Royal Mail signed delivery.
 The kit will include everything you need and step by step instructions on how to test yourself using the swabs provided.
 The swabs should be sealed in the containers provided and posted back to the laboratory for testing.

 We advise patients to send this by private courier or next day signed delivery to ensure rapid turnaround.

-All our tests have been sourced from multinational pharmaceutical companies including Roche AG and Abbott Laboratories, Inc.
+All our tests have been sourced from multinational pharmaceutical companies including FlowFlex and Abbott Laboratories, Inc.

 Our partner laboratories are UKAS accredited and currently provide large scale testing to the UK government, NHS and other high-demand institutions such as hospitals and airports.

 Our clinics are regulated by the Care Quality Commission ensuring we meet all requirements of a medical provider.

 We are a doctor led healthcare group focused on exceptional Medical and Dental care.